Summary

 Go to slide 10.
 Again, using Think-Pair-Share, have students predict how the graph of y = –|x + 3| – 5 would differ from the parent function.

 After giving students time to think about the answer (and writing something down), ask for a few volunteers to share their predictions.
-Then move to slide 11 and facilitate a class discussion comparing the graph of given absolute value function compares to the parent graph.
+Then, move to slide 11 and facilitate a class discussion comparing the graph of the given absolute value function with the parent graph.
 Use this time to answer any clarifying questions.

 Resources